xuxiangsun/AAOD-ORSI/README.md

 <img src="dist.png" alt="Class-Wise Instance Distributions." align=center />

+#### :sparkles: News
+**[Apr 18, 2024]**
+- Codes of [Threatening Patch Attacks on Object Detection in Optical Remote Sensing Images](https://ieeexplore.ieee.org/abstract/document/10119208) has been updated at [plpl2019/TPA](https://github.com/plpl2019/TPA).
+Thanks very much for the selfless dedication of [Lei Pei](https://github.com/plpl2019) to this work!
+Meanwhile, I sincerely thank all the colleagues who have shown their interest in this project.
+Thank you for your support and understanding!

 ## Architecture
 These datasets can be accessed at [BaiduNetDisk](https://pan.baidu.com/s/1-MHxifKbULJM-jHXVM757Q?pwd=ba1g) and [Google Drive](https://drive.google.com/file/d/1tnCqiQ63ALUFq6cihZQS6SFc8LJAQTUC/view?usp=sharing), where the architecture of this file is:
 ```